antonmedv/monkberry/README.md

 testem
 ```

 Alternatively You can also use Gitpod ( a free online IDE that will automate your dev setup ) with a single click.
-It will launch a ready to code workspace with the dependencies pre-installed and the web server running.
+It will launch a ready to code workspace with the dependencies pre-installed and build command running in watch mode.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/antonmedv/monkberry)